djherron/NeSy4VRD/workflow/README.md

 ## The NeSy4VRD workflow

-Here we describe the workflow in more detail ...
+Here we describe the workflow in more detail ... (coming soon) ...